mailhexu/TB2J/docs/src/multibinit.md

-# Spin model in MULTIBINIT
+# Application: Spin model in MULTIBINIT

+The output of TB2J can be directly readed by several atomistic spin dynamics and Monte Carlo code.
+Here we show how to use MULTIBINIT, a second principles code which can do spin dynamics.
+It is a part of the ABINIT package since version 9.0.

 ## Build a spin model and run spin dynamics in MULTIBINIT